The official blog of the Lung Institute.

 The Meal That Never Ends

-Let’s be honest for a moment, Thanksgiving is around the corner, and whether we like it or not, there’s a good chance we’ll all be eating a bit more than we should this holiday season.
-Although the food of Thanksgiving is mainly to foster family and friendships, it can also be the source of heartburn, indigestion, or for those suffering from Chronic Obstructive Pulmonary Disease (COPD), flare-ups.
-With your well-being in mind, the Lung Institute has crafted a short list of helpful tips to enjoy the holidays without harming your health.
+Let’s be honest for a moment.
+Thanksgiving is around the corner, and whether we like it or not, there’s a good chance we’ll all be eating a bit more than we should this holiday season.
+Although the food of Thanksgiving is mainly to foster family and friendships, it can also be the source of heartburn, indigestion, or for those suffering from chronic obstructive pulmonary disease (COPD), flare-ups.
+With your well-being in mind, the Lung Institute has crafted a short list of helpful tips to managing lung disease during the holidays without harming your health.

 Ask for Help

 Between traveling to the store and cooking, it’s easy to see how someone could become fatigued.
 And for people with lung disease, that fatigue could make breathing all the more difficult.
 So why go it alone?
 When planning grocery store visits and cooking, include someone you care about and split the load.
 With less physical activity and more teamwork, you’ll be healthier and building stronger bonds with the ones you love.